Gitorious-backup/gitorious-wiki/Upgrading.markdown

     >> rake ts:rebuild
     >> touch tmp/restart.txt

-Upgrading from version 2.4.x to latest 3.0.x
+Upgrading from 2.4.x to latest 3.0.x
 -------------------------------------------------

 To upgrade from 2.4.x to latest 3.0.x, follow these steps: